This recap has been a long time coming.

 Unlike when I had my first child, I knew I would eventually find my way back.
 I wasn't sure on how long it would take, but it would happen eventually.

-The answer was just a tick over thirteen months – I "finished up" in April 2024, and apart from filling in at a groups event with World Eaters (which I don't really count), I haven't so much as picked up a 40k model in anger.
+The answer was just a tick over thirteen months – I "finished up" in April 2024, and apart from filling in at a teams event with World Eaters (which I don't really count), I haven't so much as picked up a 40k model in anger.

 It started with me trying my Librarius Conclave list on Monday, which felt awful to play.
-As it turns out, Assault Terminators suck, even led by a Librarian, and whilst the Sternguard brick is cool, turns out "one and done" is not a good foundation for an army.
+As it turns out, Assault Terminators suck, even led by a Librarian, and whilst the Sternguard brick is cool, it turns out "one and done" is not a good foundation for an army.

 I won the game, but it felt like I didn't win the game because my opponent was learning too, and instead of pushing me over and finishing the job, he held back, giving me a key turn to rack up primary and secondary.